AustrianTradingMachine/xwrpr/README.md

 --------
 All available streaming commands are listed below.
-Unlike the official API streaming commands like get*Command*, The streaming commands in XTBpy are called stream*Command*.
+Unlike the official API streaming commands like get*Command*, the streaming commands in XTBpy are called stream*Command*.
-This was necessary due to the double naming by the official API.
+This was necessary due to double naming of certain commands by the official API.

    * ```streamBalance()```
    * ```streamCandles(symbol: str)```